 ”Ha, you call that a tree?”, scoffed my eighth grade art teacher as he walked by my desk and gazed upon a tree I had been working very hard on, trying to draw it to the best of my ability.
-I wish he had offered a better way to help me improve,but sadly he just walked away after he delivered his hurtful assessment.
+I wish he had offered a better way to help me improve, to teach me how to draw a tree,but sadly, he just walked away after he delivered his hurtful assessment.

 Needless to say, I was crushed.
-I loved art and drawing and wanted so bad to be an artist someday.
+I loved art and drawing and wanted so badly to be an artist someday.